-Types of plan (or potential effects) Sites to scan for and check Initial list of potentially affected European sites Additional context European sites selected recreational pressure on European sites potentially vulnerable or sensitive to such pressure proximity to the River Derwent SAC.
+Types of plan (or potential effects) Sites to scan for and check Initial list of potentially affected European sites Additional context European sites selected 6.
+Plans that could increase recreational pressure on European sites potentially vulnerable or sensitive to such pressure (a) Such European sites in the plan area River Derwent SAC (within the plan area) The Plan makes provision for unspecified development in a small number of locations in proximity to the River Derwent SAC.
 If pursued, this could result in an increase in recreational pressure on the SAC and so this requires further consideration.
 The plan encourages the development of both horse racing and other tourist attractions but does not allocate land for either and at present these remain aspirations.
 Even if pursued, it is not anticipated that visitors to those destinations would increase pressure on the River Derwent to which there is only limited access through much of the plan area.
 Consequently, the impact of these proposals can be discounted.
 Modest proposals are encouraged on land adjacent to the river in the town centre albeit adjacent to a stretch that isn't designated.
 Despite this, the potential exists for an increase in recreational pressure from existing residents to harm the qualifying features.
-Therefore, the River Derwent will be considered further. (b) Such European sites within an agreed zone of influence or other reasonable and evidence-based travel distance of the plan area boundaries that may be affected by local recreational or other visitor pressure from within the plan area River Derwent SAC (upstream and downstream but beyond the plan area) Given that proposals for recreational facilities (see above) are rather modest, any impacts are likely to be very localised restricting impacts to those stretches of the River Derwent within the plan area.
+Therefore, the River Derwent will be considered further.
+River Derwent SAC (b) Such European sites within an agreed zone of influence or other reasonable and evidence-based travel distance of the plan area boundaries that may be affected by local recreational or other visitor pressure from within the plan area River Derwent SAC (upstream and downstream but beyond the plan area) Given that proposals for recreational facilities (see above) are rather modest, any impacts are likely to be very localised restricting impacts to those stretches of the River Derwent within the plan area.
 Therefore, impacts on all other, more distant sites can be ruled out.
 Therefore, only the River Derwent within the plan area will be considered further.
-None (c) Such European sites within an agreed zone of influence or other evidence-based longer travel distance of the plan area, which are major (regional or national) visitor attractions such as European sites which are National Nature Reserves where public visiting is promoted, sites in National Parks, coastal sites and sites in other major tourist or visitor destinations Peak District SPA, SAC Flamborough Head SPA North York Moors SPA, SAC Yorkshire Dales SPA and SAC The popular tourist destinations sites of the Peak District, Flamborough Head, North York Moors and Yorkshire Dales are considered too distant to be affected by any credible threats from the type of development proposed and are removed from any further consideration in this HRA.
+None (c) Such European sites within an agreed zone of influence or other evidence-based longer travel distance of the plan area, which are major (regional or national) visitor attractions such as European sites which are National Nature Reserves where public Peak District SPA, SAC Flamborough Head SPA North York Moors SPA, SAC Yorkshire Dales SPA and SAC The popular tourist destinations sites of the Peak District, Flamborough Head, North York Moors and Yorkshire Dales are considered too distant to be affected by any credible threats from the type of development proposed and are removed from any further consideration in this HRA.
 None